Beth Hirsch

-Beth Hirsch, born October 18, 1967, is a singer-songwriter from Tampa, Florida.
+Beth Hirsch (born October 18, 1967) is a singer-songwriter from Tampa, Florida.
 Hirsch is best known for her collaboration with Air on their album Moon Safari.
 Her first solo album, Early Days, was released in 2000, followed by Titles & Idols in 2001.
-After a series of collaborations with artists including Pale 3, Jakatta, and D*Note, Hirsch released her third solo album Wholehearted, in 2007.

-In June 2020, Hirsch announced the release of her new album, L.I.F.E., released October 26, 2020.
-Her current EP is entitled, After L.I.F.E., and was released on December 13, 2021.
+After a series of collaborations with artists including Pale 3, Jakatta, and D*Note, Hirsch released her third solo album Wholehearted, in 2007, and her fourth solo album, L.I.F.E., on October 26, 2020.
+Her EP After L.I.F.E. was released on December 13, 2021.

+Early life

+Beth Susan Hirsch was born and raised in Tampa, Florida.
+Her mother, Gail Hirsch, was a first grade teacher, and her father, Lester "Les" Hirsch Jr., was a stockbroker and former chairman of the Tampa Sports Authority.

+As a child and adolescent, she displayed an affinity for acting and performing, which she honed through local theater productions.
+After graduating high school, she moved to Boston to pursue a B.F.A. in acting and theater at the Boston University College of Fine Arts.
+After college, Hirsch worked for a Shakespearean Workshop in London.
+She then lived in New York City for two years to pursue theater work.